KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Related Work and Motivation

 \subsection{Motivation}

+Current KV Cache quantization methods rely on fixed quantization strategies, neglecting the varying contributions of KV across layers to the final output.
+To substantiate that quantizing Keys or Values from different layers impacts the model differently, we selectively applied 2-bit quantization to the Keys or Values of distinct layers and evaluated the effects on the model’s accuracy, with results presented in Fig. \ref{fig01}.
+The findings demonstrate that quantizing Keys or Values from different layers has varying impacts on the model’s generation quality.
+However, \textit{efficiently analyzing the contribution disparities across layers of the model to allocate different quantization bits to Keys or Values remains a critical challenge that needs to be addressed.}

-Current KV Cache quantization methods depend on fixed quantization strategies, which uniformly apply the same bit-width to the Keys or Values across all layers of a model.
-These methods fail to account for the differing contributions of Keys and Values from various layers to the final output.
-For each layer of the KV Cache, the computation process is outlined as follows: at time step $t$ and for the $i$-th layer, the input comprises hidden states (denoted as $H_{i-1,t}$), which are supplied by the output of the preceding layer.
-These hidden states are then utilized to compute the K and V for the current token: $K_{i,t} = W_{k_i} \cdot H_{i-1,t}$ and $V_{i,t} = W_{v_i} \cdot H_{i-1,t}$, where $W_{k_i}$ and $W_{v_i}$ represent the projection weights for the K and V, respectively, at the $i$-th layer.
-Subsequently, the computed $K_{i,t}$ and $V_{i,t}$ are concatenated with the previously stored KV Cache, yielding the complete K and V sequences up to time step $t$: $K_{i,1:t} = [K_{i,1}, K_{i,2}, \dots, K_{i,t}]$ and $V_{i,1:t} = [V_{i,1}, V_{i,2}, \dots, V_{i,t}]$.
-This computation process reveals that the projection weights $W_{k_i}$ and $W_{v_i}$ determine how the model extracts K and V information from the hidden states.
-These weights directly influence the quality of the KV generated within the attention mechanism, thereby forming the foundation of the layer’s computation.
-As a result, the weights of the KV affect the layer’s contribution to the model’s overall output.
+In each layer of the KV Cache, the computation process works as follows: at time step $t$, the $i$-th layer receives hidden states $H_{i-1,t}$ from the preceding layer's output.
+These hidden states are used to compute the current token's K and V as: $ K_{i,t} = W_{k_i} \cdot H_{i-1,t} $ and $ V_{i,t} = W_{v_i} \cdot H_{i-1,t} $, where $ W_{k_i} $ and $ W_{v_i} $ are the projection weights for K and V at the $ i $-th layer.
+After computation, the computed $ K_{i,t} $ and $ V_{i,t} $ are concatenated with the previously stored KV, yielding the complete K and V sequences up to time step $ t $: $ K_{i,1:t} = [K_{i,1}, K_{i,2}, \dots, K_{i,t}] $ and $ V_{i,1:t} = [V_{i,1}, V_{i,2}, \dots, V_{i,t}] $.
+This computation process indicates that the $ W_{k_i} $ and $ W_{v_i} $ determine how Key and Value are extracted from the hidden states, directly affecting the quality of the KV pairs generated by the attention mechanism and the layer's contribution to the model's output.
+Fig. \ref{fig02} provides heatmaps of the $W_k$ and $W_v$ for the Llama 2-7B model, with more comprehensive heatmaps for additional models included in Technical Appendix A. The heatmaps highlight two key insights: \ding{172} \textit{Significant variations in KV weight values across different layers.} \ding{173} \textit{Distinct distribution patterns of KV weights within the same layer.} For KVs, their values dynamically adapt to changes in the input; however, $W_k$ and $W_v$ are learned during the model’s training phase and remain static during inference.
+As a result, these weights can be leveraged to assess the importance differences of Keys and Values across layers.